Hey Dungeoneers, long time no see!

 Currently I’m hoping to release 0.8.0 in the next few days.
 All of the changes are finished and I’m working on final bugfixes, mechanical polish, and spritework.
 If you can’t wait though, there is a beta available right now!
 You can find the latest release of the game (including a beta, if one is running), on the game’s Github page here.

-Lastly, if you like to support what I do, please take a look at my Patreon!
+Lastly, if you like to support what I do, please consider making a purchase in the Google Play version of the game, or supporting me on Patreon!
 I’ve recently added a new community discord exclusively for patrons, and our next milestone goal is patron-exclusive livestreams!
-If you want to support me outside of ingame donations on Google Play, Patreon is the best way.
+Assistance from patrons and supporters on Google Play is what enables me to keep making updates, thank so you much for your support!